magento/pwa-studio/pwa-devdocs/src/pagebuilder/create-custom-components/index.md

 title: Create custom components
 ---

-We utilise a special [master format parser](master-format-parser.md) within our Page Builder integration to easily decompose data within the master format for use in a PWA Studio React component.
+This topic describes how to create a custom Page Builder content type component by decomposing the master format for use in PWA Studio as a React component.

 ## Prerequisites

 - Have PWA Studio setup and running in your development environment.
-- Have a working Page Builder component, with the master format implemented.
+- Have a working Page Builder custom content type, with the master format implemented.
-- Be able to render and visualize your content type on the existing Luma store front.
+- Be able to render your content type within a Magento instance using a Luma store front.

 ## Process